Ursego/JiGit/_______ReadMe_______.txt

 2. Go to Settings.ps1 and populate all the constants which are NOT marked as OPTIONAL.

+Notice the DEFAULT_TICKET_PREFIX constant.
+If you populate it, then you can provide only the digits to the commands.
+For example, if it's "ABC", then you can send ABC-12345 or just 12345.

 ####### The 'c' command - Create branches:

-c ABC-89816

-If you have populated the DEFAULT_TICKET_PREFIX constant with "ABC ", then the next call is identical:

-c 89816
+c ABC-12345

 Before creating the branches, 'c' Pulls the working repo.
 That ensures you will change the freshest version of the objects.
 Tip: run 'c' just before you start working on the ticket, not in advance — to decrease the chance of future conflicts.